-\textit{Bulges:} For galaxies visually identified as containing bulges, the Gini–$M_{20}$ plane provides one of the strongest separations between bulge-dominated and non-bulge galaxies (left panel of Figure \ref{fig: Gini vs M20 all}).
+Bulges: For galaxies visually identified as containing bulges, the Gini–$M_{20}$ plane provides one of the strongest separations between bulge-dominated and nonbulge galaxies (left panel of Figure \ref{fig: Gini vs M20 all}).
 The optimal separation line, given by $G = -0.52 M_{20} - 0.41$, correctly separates 74\% of galaxies without bulges, as shown by the clear systematic offset between the two populations in the figure.
-This offset aligns with previous studies (e.g., \citealp{Conselice_2003}; \citealp{Lotz_2008}), which demonstrated that non-parametric morphology indicators are effective in distinguishing bulge-dominated galaxies.
+This offset aligns with previous studies (e.g., \citealp{Conselice_2003}; \citealp{Lotz_2008}), which demonstrated that nonparametric morphology indicators are effective in distinguishing bulge-dominated galaxies.
 The correlation between bulge presence, high Gini values, and low $M_{20}$ values supports the interpretation that bulge-dominated galaxies have centrally concentrated light distributions and less fragmented substructures, making them easier to identify in this parameter space.
-Specifically, low $M_{20}$ values indicate that a galaxy’s brightest pixels are concentrated near the centre, which is characteristic of systems with prominent bulges.
+Specifically, low $M_{20}$ values indicate that a galaxy’s brightest pixels are concentrated near the center, which is characteristic of systems that contain prominent bulges.

 Beyond the Gini–$M_{20}$ plane, $M_{20}$ alone also serves as a strong discriminator.
 Additionally, combining $M_{20}$ with either the \sersic index or the effective radius further improves classification accuracy.
 A full summary of bulge separation efficiency is presented in Table \ref{tab: bulges separation} in the Appendix.